|

 - To affect knowledge transfer to all healthcare workers in each sector, and the public.

-- To develop a sustainability strategy to assure the long-term adoption of the joint technical statement components.
+- To develop a sustainability strategy to assure the long-term adoption of the Joint Technical Statement components.

 Phase IV: Implementation Progress

-- Guidelines for placement of bar code
+- Provide guidelines for the placement of bar codes on pharmaceutical labels

 |